Nuclear Medicine Technology

 - Elmhurst University Integrated Curriculum

 Additional courses in the humanities, social sciences, and oral and written communication are required.
-The COD program specifically requires MTH 121 College Algebra; taking an advanced math course will not replace the MTH 121 requirement.
-The COD program also requires two years of direct patient contact or completion of a clinical health science course.
-Advisors can provide a list of possible course options and recommendations as well as additional information on GPA and prerequisite grade requirements for both programs.
+The COD track specifically requires MTH 121 College Algebra; taking an advanced math course will not replace the MTH 121 requirement.
+The COD track also requires two years of direct patient contact or completion of a clinical health science course.
+Advisors can provide a list of possible course options and recommendations as well as additional information on GPA and prerequisite grade requirements for both tracks.

 You will meet with the health professions advisor to discuss your specific academic and professional interests.
 Your advisor will work with you throughout your Elmhurst career, clearing obstacles and giving expert guidance.

-When you successfully complete your academic and clinical program, you’ll be eligible to take required certifying examinations administered by the Nuclear Medicine Technology Certification Board, the American Registry of Radiologic Technologists, and the Board of Registry of the American Society of Clinical Pathologists.
+When you successfully complete your academic and clinical courses, you’ll be eligible to take required certifying examinations administered by the Nuclear Medicine Technology Certification Board, the American Registry of Radiologic Technologists, and the Board of Registry of the American Society of Clinical Pathologists.

 You can start by checking the website of Northwestern’s School of Nuclear Medicine Technology or the College of DuPage’s site.
-In addition to information about the Elmhurst College affiliations, you will find links to additional resources.
+In addition to information about the Elmhurst University affiliations, you will find links to additional resources.
 For more help, contact Elmhurst’s health professions advising team.